- Discover the meaning and value of a 'scholarly tradition.'

 - The Teaching License

-The Live Sessions shall be supplemented by pre-recorded lessons which must be covered before one attends the Live Sessions, and handouts.
+The course consists of weekly Live Sessions conducted by Ustadh Farid, pre-recorded lessons which must be covered before one attends the Live Sessions, and handouts.
 The course does not have any homework assignments, quizzes or exams.
 Live Sessions are an opportunity to ask questions directly to the instructor and Ustadh Farid shall also hold weekly office hours where students may consult with him one-on-one.

 Weekly Time Commitment